js-ferguson/myBlog/README.md

 - Feature 10 - Users are able to update their details on the account management page.
 This includes adding a first and last name as well as being able to change their username and email address, providing the new ones are unique in the database.

 - Feature 11 - Password changes are provided on the login screen via the "Forgot your password?" link.
-Clicking this allows the user to submit their email address and if there is a matching address in the database they will recieve an email with a link containing an embeded secure token, that takes them to a password reset page.
+Clicking this allows the user to submit their email address and if there is a matching address in the database they will receive an email with a link containing an embedded secure token, that takes them to a password reset page.

 ### Features Left to Implement

-There are many more features that I intend to impliment.
+There are many more features that I intend to implement.
 I would like to put these in place immediately, but I have a course to finish.

 * Make comments editable for the author.